cam-cole/regex-tutorial/gist-template.md

 ### Character Classes and Character Sets

-You might have noticed in our discussion of capture groups above that we are enclosing the bulk of our searched characters within brackets [].
-This is not just for making our RegEx easier to read - we are actually created what is called a Character Set.
-Also, because these characters are enclosed in brackets they can also be referred to as a Bracket Expression.

 A Character Set is used to define a set of characters to match.
-Within our 3 Capture Groups defined above, we also have 3 distinct Character Sets.
+Within our 3 substring groups defined above, we also have 3 distinct Character Sets.

-Within Group 1, we have: [a-z0-9_\.-]
+Within substring 1, we have: `[a-z0-9_\.-]`

 Within the Character Set, there are a few things going on: